-Anybody with a well-developed EQ will not allow themselves to be pulled into a unproductive recessionary mindset.
+Anybody with a well-developed emotional intelligence will not allow themselves to be pulled into a unproductive recessionary mindset.
 It is factually impossible.
 People who have a high developed emotional intelligence, will recognise that a recession is an event and not an outcome.
 The reaction to these two things is vastly converse than the low developed EQ person.
-People with a high develop EQ, will pour their emotional energy into the quality of their work in the event and not some outcome.
+People with a high developed emotional intelligence will pour their emotional energy into the quality of their work in the event and not some outcome.

 These individuals have six core EQ skills and they know that their EQ skills is a resource to be used.

 - Self-Awareness.
 Self-Awareness is about being aware of the way you feel and the impact your feelings can have on your decisions, behaviours and performance.

 - Awareness of Others.
 Awareness of others is about perceiving, understanding and acknowledging the way others feel.

 - Authenticity.
 Authenticity is about openly and effectively expressing oneself, honouring commitments and encouraging this behaviour in others.